On cusp of Biden’s new ACA enrollment period, details of outreach strategy are scant

 The ACA’s federal insurance marketplaces were created for people who do not have access to affordable health benefits through a job.
 Fourteen states and the District of Columbia run their own marketplaces under the law.
 While not covered by Biden’s order, most are giving similar sign-up opportunities because of the pandemic.

-The vagueness surrounding the outreach campaign for the impending enrollment time contrasts with the detailed annual presentation of the ACA outreach strategy before each enrollment period under President Barack Obama, whose aides put intense effort into marketing the health insurance created under the law that president he helped shepherd through Congress.
+The vagueness surrounding the outreach campaign for the impending enrollment time contrasts with the detailed annual presentation of the ACA outreach strategy before each enrollment period under President Barack Obama, whose aides put intense effort into marketing the health insurance created under the law that he helped shepherd through Congress.
 Biden was Obama’s vice president and often touts his role in the ACA’s creation.

 The lack of extra funding for the navigators comes despite the fact that HHS has built up a pot of $1.2 billion in user fees, paid by insurers that sell health plans, which can be used for outreach activities.